Last Updated on

-If you’ve short-listed some modems, first thing you should to do is checking their compatibility with your ISP.
+If you’ve short-listed some modems, the first thing you should to do is checking their compatibility with your ISP.
 While most of the cable modems are compatible with most of the ISPs around, some exceptions still exist.

 Which version of DOCSIS your ISP supports?

 DOCSIS (Data Over Cable Service Interface Specification) is the telecommunication standard used by ISPs for providing cable internet.